hazyevening/pong-clone/README.md

 # pong-clone
 A clone of Pong made for learning purposes

+##TODO
+-Plan overall structure of the project